 Transition Frequency Components

-The NMR spectral simulation in mrsimulator is based on Symmetry Pathways in Solid-State NMR by Grandinetti et al. [1]
+The NMR spectral simulation in MRSimulator is based on Symmetry Pathways in Solid-State NMR by Grandinetti et al. [1]

 Introduction to NMR frequency components